apache/tomee/examples/cdi-alternative-and-stereotypes/README.md

 With CDI it is really easy to define annotations with a strong meaning.
 You can define business annotations or simply technical annotations to simplify your code (as we did with the mock annotation).

-Note: if for instance you used qualifiers to inject societies you could have put all these qualifiers on the mock class or defined a `@SocietyMock` annotation to be able to inject the same implementation for all qualifiers in your tests.
+Note: if you used qualifiers to inject `Scociety` objects you could have put all these qualifiers on the mock class or defined a `@SocietyMock` annotation to be able to inject the same implementation for all qualifiers in your tests.